-1. The authorization is made in writing by a person described in Part III K 1; 2.
+- a.
+The authorization is made in writing by a person described in Part IV K 1; - b.
 The authorization specifies either an individual or a position having responsibility for the overall operation of the regulated facility or activity such as the position of plant manager, operator of a well or a well field, superintendent, position of equivalent responsibility, or an individual or position having overall responsibility for environmental matters for the operator.
-(A duly authorized representative may thus be either a named individual or any individual occupying a named position.); and 3.
+(A duly authorized representative may thus be either a named individual or any individual occupying a named position.); and - c.
 The signed and dated written authorization is submitted to the department.